fabioalmeida/FAAutoLayout/README.md

 myView.constrainTopSpaceToContainer(20.0)
 ```

-However, if you want to specify the other parameters like the `NSLayoutRelation` or `UILayoutPriority` you can also to the following in only one line:
+However, if you want to specify the other parameters like the `NSLayoutRelation` or `UILayoutPriority` you can also do the following in only one line:

 ```swift
 myView.constrainTopSpaceToContainer(20.0, relation: .greaterThanOrEqual, priority: UILayoutPriorityRequired, multiplier: 0.7)